aminya/group-dependencies/README.md

 [![CircleCI](https://circleci.com/gh/itsthatguy/group-dependencies/tree/master.svg?style=svg)](https://circleci.com/gh/itsthatguy/group-dependencies/tree/master) [![npm version](https://badge.fury.io/js/group-dependencies.svg)](https://badge.fury.io/js/group-dependencies)

+With group-dependencies, you can group your dependencies in different batches.
+For exmaple, you can have a "buildDependencies" or "lintDependencies".
+This is very useful when you don't need to install all the dependencies for a certain task.
+Using this you can save a lot of time in CI.

-With group-dependencies, you can declare your build dependencies in a separate property, `buildDependencies`, and install only those packages as needed, by adding to `"scripts": { "heroku-postbuild": deps install build" }` to your `package.json`.
+For example, put build dependencies in a separate property, `buildDependencies`, and install only those packages as needed, by adding to `"scripts": { "heroku-postbuild": deps install build" }` to your `package.json`.

 ## Installation

+You need to install this package globally, if you want to use it on a clean directory:
 ```
 npm install @aminya/group-dependencies -g
 ```